Dark horses, sure bets: Who could rule China in the next five years (and beyond)

 This under-the-radar politician wields outsized power in the party.

-As the head of the organization department, Zhao, 60, is in charge of personnel matters, overseeing the hiring as well as firing and promotion and demotion of most Chinese officials (who are also party members).
+As the head of the organization department, Zhao, 60, is in charge of personnel matters, overseeing the hiring and firing as well as promotion and demotion of most Chinese officials (who are also party members).

 A native of the remote region of Qinghai, Zhao worked his way up in his home province for nearly three decades, before being appointed the party chief of Shaanxi province, Xi's ancestral home.